 It has a coconut-y scent that isn’t overpowering.
 Further, my second-day hair still felt great at the end of the day.

-Dry shampoos that I don’t like, but are worth a try
+Brands that didn’t work for me, but are worth a try

-I still think these 3 are worth a try, as they did have good points that might work for your hair.
+First things first, none of these brands were terrible.
+But for my hair, other brands did a better job.
+I still think these 3 brands are worth a try, as they all had good points that might work for your hair.

 I had high hopes for Tresemme’s Fresh Start dry shampoo, as it seemed to be an excellent cost-effective choice.